 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02"), which is effective for fiscal years, and interim periods within those years, beginning after December 15, 2018, with early adoption permitted.
 Under ASU 2016-02, lessees will be required to recognize for all leases at the commencement date a lease liability, which is a lessee's obligation to make lease payments arising from a lease measured on a discounted basis, and the right-to-use assets, which are asset that represents the lessee's right to use or control the use of a specified asset for the lease term.
-The Company does not expect to early adopt this standard and currently has leases (see Note 8) that will be in place at the effective date.
+The Company does not expect to early adopt this standard and currently has leases (see Note 9) that will be in place at the effective date.
 The Company is currently evaluating the effect that the new guidance will have on its financial statements and related disclosures.

-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), as subsequently amended, that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most recent current revenue recognition guidance, including industry-specific guidance.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), as subsequently amended, that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most recent current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also specifies the accounting for certain incremental costs of obtaining a contract, and costs to fulfill a contract with a customer.
 Entities have the option of applying either a full retrospective approach to all periods presented, or a modified approach that reflects differences prior to the date of adoption as an adjustment to equity.
 In April 2015, the FASB deferred the effective date of this guidance until January 1, 2018.
 The Company is not early adopting this standard.
-The Company's sole revenue activities currently relate to the Valeant Agreements and its U.S. Government Grants, and based upon its initial review, the Company does not expect the new standard to have a financial effect on its financial statements and related disclosures.
+The Company's sole revenue activities currently relate to the Valeant Agreements and its U.S. Government Grants.
+The Company has commenced its implementation analysis, including identification of revenue streams and reviews of customer contracts under ASU 2014-09's framework.
+The analysis includes reviewing current accounting policies and practices to identify potential differences that would result from applying the requirements under this new standard.
+The Company has reviewed its contracts with Valeant.
+ASU 2014-09 requires increased disclosure, which in turn is expected to require certain new processes.
+The determination of the impact of adoption of ASU 2014-09 on the Company's financial condition, results of operations, cash flows and disclosures, is ongoing, and, as such, the Company is not able to reasonably estimate the effect that the adoption of the new standard will have on its financial statements.
+Based on a preliminary assessment of this ASU, the Company anticipates that the adoption of the new standard will have a material effect.
+The Company has determined that it will elect the modified retrospective transition method, meaning the cumulative effect of applying the new guidance is recognized at the date of initial application as an adjustment to the opening accumulated deficit balance.
+The Company continues to monitor additional changes, modifications, clarifications or interpretations being undertaken by the FASB, which may impact the Company's current conclusions.